-Solar developer SPI Energy announced that its wholly owned subsidiary SolarJuice American has acquired the consumer contracts of Petersen-Dean, previously one of the largest privately-held roofing and solar companies in the United States.
+Solar developer SPI Energy announced that its wholly owned subsidiary SolarJuice American has acquired a list of consumer contracts of Petersen-Dean, previously one of the largest privately-held roofing and solar companies in the United States.
 Petersen-Dean filed for Chapter 11 bankruptcy in June 2020.

 Petersen-Dean (also branded as PetersenDean and Solar4America) was generating over $300 million in sales annually with favorable profit margins before its bankruptcy announcement.
 The company attributed its financial woes to the COVID-19 pandemic.